• Skip to main content

 </html>

-It’s general case that, you might have already started with built-in codeigniter views and now getting interested to use smarty as the view.
+It’s a general case that you might have already started with built-in codeigniter views and are now getting interested in using Smarty as the view.
 Sure, you can do this also, no doubt.
-Simply follow the following steps to meet such goal.
-Also, even you are starting new application and has no issue of such migration, you should follow the following procedure as your application’s best practice that will help you to switch between smarty view and codeigniter view very easily with minimal effort.
+Follow the following steps to meet such a goal.
+Also, even if you are starting a new application and have no issue with such migration, you should follow the following procedure as your application’s best practice, which will help you switch between the Smarty view and the Codeigniter view very easily with minimal effort.

-using a common ‘MY_Controller’ : You should use a common MY_Controller for your codeigniter application, that will inherit core ‘CI_Controller’ and initialize all common functionality for all controller.
-Also, every controller should inherit this ‘MY_Controller’ instead of core controller.
+Using a common ‘MY_Controller’: You should use a common MY_Controller for your CodeIgniter application that will inherit core ‘CI_Controller’ and initialize all common functionality for all controllers.
+Also, every controller should inherit this ‘MY_Controller’ instead of the core controller.
 Following is a sample MY_Controller class(it should be on ‘application/core’ directory):

 <?php (defined('BASEPATH')) OR exit('No direct script access allowed');